 Quarter Horse Overview

 In terms of appearance, a Quarter Horse is a medium to large size horse.
-It is typically 56 to 64 inches tall and weighs 1200 pounds on average.
-The overall build is muscular, with a short head and broad chest.
-This muscle allows for Quarter Horses to excel on the race track.
+They are typically 56 to 64 inches tall and weigh 1,200 pounds on average.
+Their overall build is muscular, with a short head and broad chest.
+This muscle enables Quarter Horses to excel on the race track.

-As for their coat, they can come in a variety of hair colors.
-For example, Quarter Horses are known to have roan, chestnut, black, and brown coats, but there are quite a few more colors they can possibly have.
-All of the coats will be solid colored, but they will have white marks on their face and knees.
+Their coat can come in a variety of hair colors.
+For example, Quarter Horses are known to have roan, chestnut, black, and brown coats, but there are quite a few more colors that they can possibly have.
+All the coats will be solid colored, but they will have white marks on their face and knees.

-A Quarter Horse is tough to beat in terms of its personality.
-Their personalities are typically mellow and calm, and they are open to many new surroundings and owners.
-Although they may take some time to settle, they are rarely aggressive and are difficult to trigger.
+A Quarter Horse is tough to beat in terms of their personality.
+They are typically mellow and calm, and they are open to many new surroundings and owners.
+Although they may take time to settle, they are rarely aggressive and are difficult to trigger.

-Because of how mellow Quarter Horses are, they are considered easy to train.
-In fact, this is a great starting horse if you are a beginner at horse training.
-Still, this horse is a great choice for experts as well because of their strength, intelligence, and superiority in short distance racing.
+Due to how mellow Quarter Horses are, they are considered easy to train.
+In fact, this breed is a great starting horse if you are a beginner at horse training.
+That said, this horse is also a great choice for experts because of their strength, intelligence, and superiority in short-distance racing.

 Health & Care

-Generally speaking, Quarter Horses are a healthy breed, but respiratory issues can be a concern for the breed, especially raced individuals.
-If you get the proper vaccinations early in their life, as well as exercise them properly, you should be able to avoid most respiratory issues.
+Generally speaking, the Quarter Horse is a healthy breed, but respiratory issues can be a concern, especially for raced individuals.
+If you get the proper vaccinations early in their life and exercise them properly, your horse should be able to avoid most respiratory issues.

 Another common issue of Quarter Horses is dental infections.
 They can also experience dental overgrowth, swelling, fractures, and a variety of other oral issues.
-Watching your horse’s eating habit can notify you of an oral issue.
+Watching your horse’s eating habits can notify you of any problems.

-Other than some preventative measures, Quarter Horses are known to be easy keepers in terms of health and care.
-Give them a good pasture or good quality hay, and they should thrive and be happy with minimal maintenance.
+Other than preventative measures, Quarter Horses are known to be easy keepers in terms of health and care.
+Give them a good pasture or good-quality hay, and they should thrive and be happy with minimal maintenance.

 The Quarter Horse is one of the oldest American breeds.
-It originated around the 1660s when Spanish horses were crossed with English horses, which arrived in Virginia around 1610.
+They originated around the 1660s, when Spanish horses were crossed with English horses, which had arrived in Virginia around 1610.
 The horse breed became raced frequently by the late 17th century.
-Today, it is still bred for short distance racing and other professional uses.
+Today, they are still bred for short-distance racing and other professional uses.

-Thoroughbreds are one of the most popular horses used in horse racing.
-Dating back to 17th century Britain, this horse has long been selectively bred so that it can beautifully demonstrate strength, stamina, and speed.
-Though this certainly is a beautiful horse, it isn’t suitable for everyone.
+Thoroughbreds are among the most popular horses used in horse racing.
+Dating back to 17th century Britain, this horse has long been selectively bred so they can beautifully demonstrate strength, stamina, and speed.
+Although this certainly is a beautiful horse, they aren’t suitable for everyone.

 Thoroughbreds typically range between 60 inches and 68 inches in height, but most are 64 inches, or 16 hands tall.
 They should weigh between 1,000 pounds and 1,200 pounds.
-Its body is incredibly athletic, making it perfect for long distance racing.
+Their body is incredibly athletic, making this breed perfect for long-distance racing.

-Much like a Quarter Horse, Thoroughbreds can come in just about every color.
+Much like Quarter Horses, Thoroughbreds can come in just about every color.
 The most common include bay, black, brown, chestnut, or gray.
 Normally, any horse with multiple colors or coat patterns is not considered a Thoroughbred.
 However, white facial or leg markings are suitable.

-On top of their athletic body, Thoroughbred horses are known to have really feisty personalities.
-In fact, they are typically considered hot blooded horses, meaning that they are bold, intelligent, and spirited.
+Besides their athletic body, Thoroughbred horses are known to have feisty personalities.
+In fact, they are typically considered hot-blooded horses, meaning they are bold, intelligent, and spirited.
 It takes a knowledgeable and special equestrian trainer to master this breed.

-Because of Thoroughbreds’ feisty personality, they can be tough to train.
-You need a lot of experience and confidence to be able to master this breed.
+Due to the Thoroughbred’s feisty personality, they can be tough to train.
+You need a great deal of experience and confidence to be able to master this breed.
 That is not because the horse is unintelligent.
-On the contrary, Thoroughbred horses are incredibly intelligent.
-With the right trainer, they can pick up instructions and cues incredibly quickly.
+On the contrary, Thoroughbred horses are incredibly smart.
+With the right trainer, they can pick up instructions and cues quickly.

-For this fact, you should not try to train a Thoroughbred unless you have the experience and competence to do so.
-Beginners will be very hard pressed to successfully train a Thoroughbred horse, especially for racing purposes.
+That said, you should not try to train a Thoroughbred unless you have the experience and competence to do so.
+Beginners will be hard pressed to successfully train this horse, especially for racing purposes.

 Health & Care

-Since Thoroughbreds are typically used for a racing purposes, they experience high rates of health problems.
-This includes Constipation, bleeding lungs, heart issues, small hooves, and low fertility.
-This is in addition to respiratory and oral ailments described above.
+Since Thoroughbreds are typically used for racing purposes, they experience high rates of health problems.
+This includes constipation, bleeding lungs, heart issues, small hooves, and low fertility, in addition to common respiratory and oral ailments.

 If you use a Thoroughbred for leisure riding or enjoyment, they typically do not experience these severe health issues, but they can still become overweight or bored.
 Since these horses are used to high physical demands, you need to exercise them regularly to keep them healthy and in shape.

-The history of Thoroughbreds can date back to the 3rd century.
-Through many years of selective breeding, the first General Studbook was created for the breed, known as Royal Mares at the time, under James I and Charles I. Since then, the breed has traveled all around the world, becoming one of the favorite breeds for American horse racing.
+The history of Thoroughbreds dates back to the 3rd century.
+Through many years of selective breeding, the first general studbook was created for the breed, known as the Royal Mare at the time, under James I and Charles I. Since then, the breed has traveled all around the world, becoming one of the favorite breeds for American horse racing.